wk331100/coder_php_framework/readme.md

 Simple, Faster, No Dependence, High Performance PHP framework.

 ## Introduction
 Coder PHP Framework (or simply CPF).
-It's very very easy to use,  Just Download and Running.
+It's very very easy to be used,  Just Download and Running.
 No Dependence, No required Composer.
-You Just need to download to your  PHP Server.
+You Just need to download and Run on your PHP Server.

 ## Features
-- Use CSM structure, Controller(C),Model(M),Service(S)
+- Use CSM structure, Controller(C),Service(S),Model(M)
 - Return By Json: {"code":"200", "msg":"success", "data"=[]}
 - Strong early warning mechanism (DB, Cache, Script, PHP Error)
 - Support ENV file